+Delicious homemade pumpkin seed butter is sure to become one of your favorite spreads!
 Fragrant, roasted pumpkin seeds are blended in a food processor until they form a smooth, nutty paste.
-This creamy pumpkin seed butter is sure to become one of your favorite spreads!
 Dip crisp apple slices into it or slather it on toast for a healthy recipe even the kids will love!
 With only two ingredients, it’s so simple to make too!

 If you’ve ever made homemade almond butter before, then you know how much better it is than store-bought!
 I’ve found this to be true with any homemade butter and this pumpkin seed spread is no different!
 It’s a delicious, creamy spread that tastes good on anything.
 Pumpkin seeds contain heart-healthy and natural oils.
 These oils are what make it so easy to make pepitas into a smooth and creamy butter.

 I like to buy my nuts and seeds in bulk.
 You can usually get them at a better price per pound this way.
 This is a great and affordable option if you love to make homemade nut or seed butters.
 If you have nut allergies then this nut-free butter is a great way to be able to enjoy a spread with a nutty taste.
 Add it to toast, drizzle with honey or sprinkle with cinnamon, and you will quickly forget all about peanut butter.